Shopping Cart

 Who’s Taking Part?

-• Adults aged 50 to 70 with moderate-to-advanced Parkinson’s disease.
+• Adults aged 50–70 with moderate-to-advanced Parkinson’s disease

 What Are They Testing?

-1. Doctors take a small skin sample from behind the ear or arm.
+• Skin sample taken from behind the ear or arm

 Do We Know How They Make the Cells?

-We know Aspen reprograms skin cells into stem cells, and then into dopamine-producing brain cells.
+• Aspen reprograms skin cells into iPSCs and differentiates them into dopamine-producing brain cells

 • Daily movement, mood, and quality of life